Category Archives: DANCING IN THE CABBAGE PATCH

 Early on, the conversations of war had filled the imaginations of all the young-uns at our family table and those conversations had gradually given more meaning and nuance to the idea of going and coming back.
 Our going had punched a hole in the fabric of our isolation.
 As we grew, the coming back of our family members had made many of us wonder what was beyond the small world of our goings and coming back across a county, a mountain, a country, a world.
 The fragile fabric of family, forever held tightly together by the conversations across Daa’s extraordinary table.
 While we knew the lives that were ripped apart by war and the stories we heard, we then imagined and we then lived pieces of those family moments.
 As our younger generation aged, and our coming back to share stories and to listen to the voices of our relatives sometimes left us insecure, excited us, educated us, it prepared us for our own adventures to come.
 As we got older, we started to find that the stories sometimes conflicted with our growing understanding of the world and our loyalties to people and place.
 The stories, old and new gave us restless ideas.
 The coming and going and all the tales spun from those brief migrations fractured some of our loyalties and made some stronger.
 Our stories unsettled us just as surely as did our physical departures into our multiple worlds.

 In my mind, I knew that my own migration and the migrations prompted by the war years of WWII had some common threads.
 The early war years were times of massive going and coming back for many families like ours in the Appalachians and across the country.
 The displacements were upending and made our younger generation restless.
 Going meant that our lives were fragile but it also meant we were brave.
 It meant that some of us would die in faraway places and some would come back with their mighty tales of adventure.
 But we all migrated.
 We a left “home”.
 Some near and some far.
-Our family, like so many others, was pushed and then pulled back time and again.
+Our family, like so many others, was pushed and then pulled back time and again, and again.

 Papaw did not fight in any war, but war had raised the mystery of the going and coming back of Papaw to another level.
 It had made travel mysterious and set the imagination in flight.
 Now older, I hunger for new tales and new outcomes.
 I still want to know the adventures of Papaw while he was away.
-I still want to travel….. to go away and come back filled with stories.
+I still want, MYSELF, to travel….. to go away and come back filled with stories.
 Now, I still want to hear the spirit of adventure in his tales like those we heard from the Uncles.
 But the memory of the gaze of my grandmother and the tension around the dinner table that always froze those conversations haunts me and gives the going a weight that I cannot fully understand or shake off.

 Papaw’s stories of what he did in his personal war were never fully told by him.
 He came back, not as a hero, but as one who left his family behind.
 He did not have the stories to give honor to his departure or his return.
 His valor in coming back was never celebrated.
 But, I have never doubted its valor on another level.
 In some sense, he never came back because his migration had been a permanent fracture with Daa, but he came back for family.
 He came back before he ever started — to a place where he was not welcomed.
 His migration was the migration of an idea.
 He held fast to his idea that a better life was out there.
 Daa was firmly rooted in place.
 It was the ultimate battle of going and coming back.
 I like to believe that his going away was brave, but his return was heroic.